Thaksin University

-The university name was granted by a Royal Decree of His Majesty the King, who graciously granted the university the name of Thaksin, which means “southern”.
-The aim of the university is encourage and preserve the culture of Southern Thailand.
+The university name was granted via a Royal Decree by King Bhumibol Adulyadej, who granted the university the name of Thaksin, which means "southern".
+The aim of the university is to encourage and preserve the culture of Southern Thailand.

 The university has two campuses and one center in Bangkok.
 The campuses are in Tambon Khao-Roop-Chang, Amphoe Muang Songkhla, Songkhla and Tambon Ban Plao, Pa Payom District, Phattalung.
 The Phattalung Campus was founded in 1989.

 The university offers undergraduate education degrees, postgraduate education degrees, and doctoral education degrees in Sciences, Medical Sciences, Social Sciences and Humanities.
 It has a special International Graduate Program that offers research-based Ph.D. programs through the region under the supervision of senior academics from international universities.

 Thaksin University is the juristic body under the responsibility of the Office of the Higher Education Commission.
 Associate professor Doctor Somkiat Saithanoo holds the position of university president.